-Go to Starbucks to Learn the Creative Power of Observation
+Go to Starbucks and Learn the Creative Power of Observation

 Quick, the last time that you walked out of a Starbucks, what did the sign above the door say?
 You have walked out that door a hundred times.